Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Monday – chicken or turkey – Chicken strips, oven roasted potatoes, green beans
+Monday – chicken or turkey – Chicken strips, tater tots, green beans

-Friday – venison – Old Fashioned Venison Steaks with Pan Gravy, mashed potatoes, corn
+Friday – venison – Venison Steak, oven roasted potatoes, broccoli

 For more ideas, visit Menu Plan Monday